ElasticDash-Official/CosyVoice/backend_integration_guide.md

 ---

 ## 1. Overview
-The `stream_service.py` script sets up a streaming service that communicates via a Unix domain socket.
-Clients can send text data to the service through the socket, and the service will respond with audio data in a length-prefixed binary format.
+The `stream_service.py` script sets up a streaming service using FastAPI.
+Clients can send text data to the service via HTTP POST requests, and the service will respond with audio data in a hex-encoded format.

 ### Key Features:
 - Real-time TTS generation.